someonerandomokie-cpu/LANGUAGE_GAME/README.md

 ## LangVoyage — interactive language learning through story

-A React + Vite single-page app with an optional Node/Express backend that generates short, punchy plots and 100-line interactive dialogues using OpenAI.
+A React + Vite single-page app with an optional Node/Express backend that generates short, punchy plots and 100-line interactive dialogues using an LLM provider.
+By default it can use OpenAI, or you can run locally with Ollama (no cloud keys).
 Choices appear at important moments only (about every 5 lines) and are in the target language with no English options.
 Lessons teach a small vocab pack with TTS; dialogue screens have TTS disabled.

 Key features
 - Avatar creation, genres (up to 3), language selection